 The tomahawk, or just hawk for those a little cooler, has many uses, but few skills better than any of the special purpose tools it would replace.
 Well, except for one.
 The tactical hawk is usually tougher than pretty much anything else in your kit.
 The hawk…make that a quality hawk… is a survivor that does its job harder and longer than anything else you can carry.
 On the gentle end the hawk can slice and carve and gut.
 On the more forceful end, the hawk can chop and slash and pound.
 But then there is the over-the-top end where the hawk can breach, demolish, kill, and fly through the air on its way to the job site.
 The hawk can open a car door, or simply go right through it splaying the tin like a can opener.
 The hawk can puncture tires, cut out a windshield, even disable an engine.
 But none of that matters in the wilderness or when doing bushcraft.
 So therein lies the dividing line between the dedicated tool (knife, hatchet, axe, machete, etc.) and the tomahawk.

 For me, the hawk is more of an urban tool.
 Remember, I said for me.
 I absolutely love addressing large wood challenges with my Gransfors Bruks hatchets and axes.
 I love carving with Spyderco and Benchmade bushcrafting blades.
 And if I need a hammer or pick I will use my hammer or pick.
-I even have some specialty tools I carry in the truck including the Ontario SPAX and the Crovel Elite.
+I even have some specialty tools I carry in the truck including the Crovel Elite.
 But I cannot deny the Hawk urge when I need a grab-and-go tool for all the unknowns and many of the knowns.
 Apparently the hawk comes in second in enough races to win overall.

 A good hawk is a brute force instrument that can be beat hard against anything.
 Its résumé includes being thrown fast whether across the room or at the nearest outdoor recipient in need of a good puncture.
 The hawk as a prybar exceeds that of almost every other tool except a pry bar.
 The wood chopping capabilities of the hawk are second only to the axe, and perhaps on par with your hatchet.
 A hawk’s brush clearing talents loose to machetes but win over knives.
 And if your brush leans towards branches, then the hawk wins.